Timothee123456/Timothee123456.github.io/README.md

 Open a new terminal window or tab and **paste the installation command** to install your package from TestPyPI.

 Congratulations!
 You have successfully packaged and uploaded your Python module to PyPI, making it available for installation by others worldwide.
-Anyone can now dounload your module using `python3 -m pip install [your-package]` in their terminal
+Anyone can now dounload your module using `pip install [your-package]` in their terminal